 Get in the right frame of mind

-The most important thing to do before your visit is to get in the right mindset.
+The most important thing to do before your first visit is to get into the right mindset.

-The truth is, many people initially shy away from a dispensary visit because of the perceived stigma attached to it.
-But visiting and purchasing from a legal marijuana dispensary is your legal right, and the process can be easily comparable to a visit to a liquor store (more on that later).
+Despite being curious about cannabis, some people initially shy away from purchasing it in a dispensary visit because of the perceived stigma attached to weed.
+Still, if you live in a state where cannabis is legal, visiting and purchasing from a legal cannabis dispensary is your right, and the process can be easily compared to a visit to a liquor store (more on that later).

 The bottom line?
-Feel confident knowing what you’re about to do is extremely legal, and you’ll also be supporting a small business in your community.
+Feel confident knowing what you’re about to do is legal, and you’ll be supporting a small business in your community.

 Have a cannabis goal